 ScrollScene is essentially a wrapper to try and make ScrollMagic and/or the intersection observer more usable.
 It uses a custom, more maintained version of ScrollMagic and adds additional features like video playback, scene init breakpoints, and scene duration breakpoints.
 It also makes use of GSAP.

 ScrollTrigger is an official GreenSock plugin for GSAP.
 It has a long list of features and has the most easy to use API of any scroll library (at least to me).
 Using it, you can have complete control to define where your scroll animations start and end, animate anything (WebGL, canvas, SVG, DOM, whatever) on scroll, pin elements in place while the animation is running, and more.
+You can even hook it up to smooth scrolling libraries and they will work great together.
 Plus it has the support of GreenSock and the GreenSock forums.

 While it doesn’t attempt to be as comprehensive of a scrolling library as the other libraries mentioned above, Locomotive Scroll is focused on providing custom smooth scrolling.
 You can also animate certain properties of DOM objects by adding data attributes or hook into the